GLOSSARY OF TERMS

 Osteoclast: Cells that cause bone breakdown.

-Osteomalacia: A softening of bones caused by vitamin D deficiency because of diet or ailments that impair normal vitamin D absorption can cause bone pain, leg deformities, and fractures; can also be called adult rickets.
+Osteomalacia: A softening of bones caused by a vitamin D deficiency because of diet or ailments that impair normal vitamin D absorption.
+It can cause bone pain, leg deformities, and fractures and it can also be called adult rickets.

-Osteopenia: A condition in which there is low bone mass or low bone density, but not to the same degree as Osteoporosis.
+Osteopenia: The early stages of Osteoporosis and can only be diagnosed by a DXA scan.
+There is low bone density, but not to the same degree as Osteoporosis.
 Osteopenia means bones (osteo) are lacking (penia).
-It is a T-score is between -1.0 and -2.5.
+It is a T-score between -1.0 and -2.49 on a DXA scan

 Osteoporosis: The most common bone disease in the world in which bones become less dense, lose strength, and are more likely to break (fracture).
 Osteoporosis means bones (osteo) with holes (porosis).

-Paget’s disease: Causes large, deformed bones due to the excessive breakdown and formation of bone.
+Paget’s disease: Causes large, deformed bones/ causes deformity in large bones due to the excessive breakdown and formation of bone.
 Although totally unrelated to Osteoporosis, it can occur with Osteoporosis in the same bones.

-Parathyroid hormone (PTH): A hormone secreted by the parathyroid glands that assists in the regulation of calcium by promoting the absorption of calcium from the intestine and reducing the loss of calcium through urine excretion.
-Also, the active ingredient in Forsteo, a medication and anabolic agent used to treat Osteoporosis.
+Parathyroid hormone (PTH): A hormone secreted by the parathyroid glands.
+It assists in the regulation of calcium by promoting the absorption of calcium from the intestine and reducing the loss of calcium through urine excretion.

 Peak bone mass: The highest amount of bone present in the human body, usually obtained by early adulthood.